menandmice/micetro_docs/guides/implementation/architecture.rst

 .. _about-central:

 Men&Mice Central stores all user specific information as well as centrally stored information.
-One copy of Men&Mice Central needs to be installed.
+At least one copy of Men&Mice Central needs to be installed.
 When a user logs into the system, they start by connecting to Men&Mice Central.
 Men&Mice Central handles user authentication and contains information about access privileges for the user.
 If the Micetro IP Address Management component is installed, Men&Mice Central is responsible for management and allocation of IP Addresses.
 Men&Mice Central listens on TCP port 1231.

 In smaller installations, Micetro's Central component can be installed on one of the DNS or DHCP servers, as it will not require much resources.
 More resources are needed as the managed environment gets larger.
 Below is a table that can be used as a guideline for choosing suitable hardware for Men&Mice Central.